sratgh/CarND-Capstone/README.md

 ### Teamlead & Integration Engineer
 Simon Rudolph takes the role of the team lead.
 The teamlead takes responsibility to setup an integration & working environment.
-He owns the repository, manages branches and is the source of truth with respect to running the integrated software stack against project objectives in his environment (Udacity's Simulator running on a MacBook Pro and ROS running in a virtual machine on the same hardware).
+He owns the repository, manages branches and is the source of truth with respect to running the integrated software stack against project objectives in his environment (Udacity's Simulator running on a MacBook Pro and ROS running in a virtual machine on the same hardware as well as within the Udacity workspace).
 ### Developers for Control of Longitudinal and Lateral Vehicle Dynamics
 Stephan Studener and Simon Rudolph act as developers for control of longitudinal and lateral vehicle dynamics.
 The developers for vehicle controls take responsibility for control of the longitudinal and lateral dynamics dbw_node.py and twist_controller.py.